- To promote high professional and ethical standards of business practice

 Don’t offer a customer or potential customer a free lunch just because you are in the area.

 A free trip to Disneyland with the children would NOT be allowed, even if you managed to organise a short seminar alongside the trip!

-- Representatives must uphold the Code, behave ethically, have good product knowledge and strictly observe local protocols.
+- Representatives must uphold the Code, behave ethically, have good product knowledge and pay careful attention to local protocols.

 - They must ensure that the frequency, manner, timing and duration of calls on customers does not cause inconvenience.

 - They must not make claims or comparisons that are inaccurate, misleading, disparaging, in poor taste, or which discredit another company or the industry.